java-wanted/jupik/09-stream/STREAM.md

 This interface defines an operation of boolean type that accepts an argument.

 Solve the problem above, using an anonymous operation to get even numbers only.

+### Filter and map and collect

+To process elements of collections, the collection could be represented as a sequence of its elements.
+Such a sequence is called a stream in Java.

+With such streams it is possible:

+- to filter some elements of the stream out

+- to replace elements of the stream in accord with some mapping

+- to put elements of the resulting stream into a collection

+The operations on streams belongs to two kinds:

+- intermediate operations, that defines how to process each elements

+- terminal operations, that perform processing and yield the result

+Solve the following root evaluation problem:

+- Create a collection of one thousand of random integers, from 100 to 200

+- Leave only the integers that are divisible by five without a remainder

+- Replace integers with their square roots, the double type

+- Replace square roots with strings "sroot:SQUARE\_ROOT"

+- Put the result strings into a list